 - nightshades (eggplant, tomatoes, potatoes, tobacco, and peppers, including cayenne powder)

 * If you have Hashimoto’s, gluten should be categorically, 100% avoided, always.
 Do not reintroduce.

 3. Drink bone broth or take a collagen/gelatin supplement

 The diet itself is very healing and the three supplements above help to fast-track the cellular turnover of the digestive lining for maximum healing.
-(Many of my clients, prior to our work together, had done some iteration of an E/P diet without this specific supplementation.
-I guide them through the diet again with the supplementation, and the results are remarkably different.)
+(Many of my clients, prior to our work together, had done some iteration of an E/P experiment without this specific supplementation.
+I guide them through the experiment again with the supplementation, and the results are remarkably different.)